sylefeb/Silice/projects/hdmi_test/README.md

 ```

 Now we are ready to draw on screen!
 We enter an infinite loop, that computes r,g,b from x,y.
 If you have
-done GPU shaders in the past, this is very similar!
+done GPU shaders in the past, this is very similar to a pixel shader in concept.

-The example draws simple red-green ramps along x/y as well as blue diagonals, with the following code:
+The example draws simple red-green ramp along x/y as well as blue diagonals, with the following code:

 ```c
   leds = 0;